deptofdefense/anet/docs/frontend-overview.md

   - If you are using sqlite, then run `cat insertBaseData.sql | ./mssql2sqlite.sh | sqlite3 development.db`
   - If you are using sqlserver, then use your favorite SQL connector to run the insertBaseData.sql file.
 1. Re launch the backend server with `./gradlew run`
-1. Re launch the frontend server with `./npm run start`
+1. Re launch the frontend server with `./npm start`

 # How to run tests
-Run `npm test` to run the linter and tests.
+Run `npm test` to run the linter and tests; see the next subsections for details on testing locally or remotely.
+Obviously, this assumes you have started both the backend and the frontend servers before starting the tests.

 Run `npm lint-fix` to automatically fix some kinds of lint errors.

 ## How the tests work
 Our tests use selenium to simulate interacting with the app like a user.
 To do this, we need to connect a browser to the JavaScript tests.
 We do that via a driver.
+This driver can either run the tests locally on your system, or remotely via [BrowserStack](https://www.browserstack.com/).

+### Prerequisites
+The tests are reliant on the data looking pretty similar to what you'd get after a fresh run of `insertBaseData.sql`.
+If the tests crash and do not complete, they could leave the data set in a state which would cause future test runs to fail.
+To get out of this situation, run `insertBaseData.sql` again.

+### Testing locally
-By having [`chromedriver`](https://www.npmjs.com/package/chromedriver) as an npm dependency, we automatically have access to run in Chrome.
+To run the tests locally, by having [`chromedriver`](https://www.npmjs.com/package/chromedriver) as an npm dependency, we automatically have access to run in Chrome.
 To use Firefox instead, see [`geckodriver`](https://www.npmjs.com/package/geckodriver).

 When writing browser tests, remember that when you take an action, you need to give the browser time to update in response before you start making assertions.
 Use the `driver.wait` method to do this.